KaiquanMah/Training/Udacity/Data Modeling Fluency/workings.md

 ACID
 - Atomicity: **All or nothing for transaction completion**.
 - Consistency: The database must be **consistent no matter what happens 100% of the time**
+  - **Eventual Consistency** = NoSQL databases offer the idea of eventual consistency.
+Eventual Consistency means - **when a transaction is executed, it might not update all the copies of the data right away.
+But the data would be eventually be updated.**
 - **Isolation**: **No transaction** should **affect** the existence of **any other transaction**.
 <img width="1375" height="666" alt="isol" src="https://github.com/user-attachments/assets/81ff5926-ef9e-4fce-b47f-4eb762d7ff01" />
   - Isolation ensures that multiple transactions can occur concurrently without leading to the inconsistency of the database state.
 Transactions occur independently without interference.